artainmo/machine-learning/natural-language-processing and LLM/NLP with Probabilistic Models/README.md

 Z<sub>2</sub> = W<sub>2</sub>H + B<sub>2</sub><br>
 Ŷ = softmax(Z<sub>2</sub>)<br>

 Backpropagation calculates the partial derivatives of the cost with respect to weights and biases using gradient descend.
-Weights and biases are updated by being substracting with the associated partial derivatives with the goal of minizing the cost.
+Weights and biases are updated by being substracting with the associated partial derivatives times [alpha](https://github.com/artainmo/machine-learning/tree/main/supervised-learning%20and%20neural-networks#LEARNING-RATE) with the goal of minizing the cost.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Probabilistic Models](https://www.coursera.org/learn/probabilistic-models-in-nlp)